logan-wright/INMF/readme.md

 - Developed for application to data from the Hyperspectral Imager for the Coastal Ocean (HICO)
 - 2 NMF algorithms are implemented:
 	- NMF (Lee & Seung, 2001)
-  - INMF (Wright et al, 2018)
+  - INMF (Wright et al, 2018 *In Prep*)

 Inputs:
 - See example input file ‘SampleINMF.in’ for a full description of input options
-- HICO image (HICO images can be downloaded from the NASA Ocean Color Website [https://oceancolor.gsfc.nasa.gov/])
+- HICO image (HICO images can be downloaded from the NASA Ocean Color Website (https://oceancolor.gsfc.nasa.gov)
 - Initial endmember spectra (Currently this data should be in a MATLAB save file format [.mat]) This can be generated using the included 'calc_radiance' function with a reflectance spectra, modtran atmospheric correction output